gormrs/sbom-python/README.md

 5. The script will traverse the specified directory and generate an SBOM for each detected repository with a requirements.txt or package.json file.

 6. The generated SBOM files, sbom.csv and sbom.json, will be saved in the same directory as the script.

+## Testing
+To run the tests, run the following command int the test directory:

+`python test_sbom.py`

+else you can run the script on the example folder to see the output.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.